 1. Writing Your Own Script

 Writing your own original script tends to avoid some copyright law issues that arise when you co-author a script or when you hire someone else to write a script.
-By “original script” we mean physically writing — using paper, electronic media or other means or devices — an idea you came up with on your own.
+By “original script” we mean physically writing – using paper, electronic media, or other means or devices – an idea you came up with on your own.
+Even if you use a line editor to help you edit the script once you have written it, it’s still your content.

 If your script is not “original,” but is inspired by or based on another person’s copyrighted work (e.g., a poem, novel, short story, movie, etc.), you will most likely need to obtain the copyright owner’s permission.
 Why?
 Because when you create something inspired by or based on another person’s copyrighted work, you are making what is called a “derivative work” – which is one of the exclusive rights granted to copyright owners.